NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 #### Retrieval of file metadata using individual UUIDs:

-The `files` endpoint supports a simple query format that retrieves the metadata of a single file using its UUID.
-Note that the `files` endpoint is inactive when querying for early file versions.
-In that case, the `history` endpoint should be used instead.
+The `\files` endpoint supports a simple query format that retrieves the metadata of a single file using its UUID.
+Note that the `\files` endpoint is inactive when querying for earlier file versions.
+In that case, the `\history` or `/files/versions` endpoints should be used instead.

 ```Shell
 curl 'https://api.gdc.cancer.gov/files/874e71e0-83dd-4d3e-8014-10141b49f12c?pretty=true'